|Written by Eric Reynolds | Filed under Drew Friedman||4 Aug 2008 5:28 PM|

 “Drew Friedman isn't just a brilliant artist.
 He takes you to a place.
 He takes you back in time.
 He makes you smell the stale cigarettes and cold brisket and you say thank you for the pleasure.” — Sarah Silverman

 Drew Friedman is among the most notorious illustrators and cartoonists in America.
 According to Entertainment Weekly, “He holds a marvelously warped lens up to crusty politicians and debauched celebrities.
 A good-natured misanthrope with an obsessive style and a sardonic tongue, Drew Friedman is one of the country’s sharper political artists.”
-Friedman will appear in Seattle for the first time at Fantagraphics Bookstore & Gallery for a book signing and exhibition of his original artwork on Thursday, March 27 from 5:00 to 8:00 PM.
+Friedman will appear in New York for the first time since his legendary Friar’s Club Book-warming in March (as written about by Lillian Ross in The New Yorker’s “Talk of the Town”) for a book signing and exhibition of his original artwork on Friday, May 16 at 8:00 PM.

 Friedman’s illustrious career has included comics work published in Art Spiegelman’s RAW, R. Crumb’s Weirdo and MAD Magazine, and frequent illustrations in National Lampoon, The New York Times, The New York Observer, among countless other publications.
 He was the recipient of the 2001 Reuben Award for newspaper illustration (and is a nominee for the same award this year).
 Friedman’s work has been collected by Seattle’s Fantagraphics Books in The Fun Never Stops!: An Anthology of Comic Art 1991 - 2006, Old Jewish Comedians, More Old Jewish Comedians, and Warts and All.